GetDKAN/dkan/docs/admin/adding_new_content.md

 2. **Dataset**.
 "Containers" that hold Resources.
 Datasets are given metadata such as author, open data license type, frequency of publication, and they can be assigned to Groups.

-3. **Visualizations.** Visualizations take Resources on your Granicus Open Data site and generate visual representations to make data understandable and accessible.
+3. **Visualizations.** Visualizations take Resources on your DKAN site and generate visual representations to make data understandable and accessible.

 4. **Data Story.** Similar to a blog post, Data Stories provide a narrative that adds the depth of impact.
 Stories focus on how data changes real lives every day.

-5. **Dashboard.** A piece of content that curates all kinds of content on your Granicus Open Data site.
+5. **Dashboard.** A piece of content that curates all kinds of content on your DKAN site.
 Dashboards make it easy to put data, media, and narrative into meaningful conversation.

-6. **Group.** Groups both collect content with a common data publisher as well as provide a workflow for a group of users on your Granicus Open Data site.
+6. **Group.** Groups both collect content with a common data publisher as well as provide a workflow for a group of users on your DKAN site.

-7. **Page.** One of the most basic content types on Granicus Open Data is a Page.
-Though the content type is straightforward it has implications for the structure, appearance, and experience of your Granicus Open Data site.
+7. **Page.** One of the most basic content types on DKAN is a Page.
+Though the content type is straightforward it has implications for the structure, appearance, and experience of your DKAN site.

 ## Where do I add new content?